 polled access point (AP): [polled AP] An AP polled by a Co-TDMA sharing AP in the ICF which is transmitted as part of Co-TDMA operation.

-sharing access point (AP): [sharing AP] An AP that intends to share a portion of its obtained TXOP with another AP.
+sharing access point (AP): [sharing AP] An AP that intends to share a portion of its obtained TXOP with a set of APs.

 37.7 Multi-AP coordination framework